 Where it falls short: No Power Delivery passthrough, so each laptop charges from its own brick.
 No second monitor support.
 No Ethernet, no card reader, no audio jack.
 If those are deal-breakers, step up to either AV Access dock above.
 This switch does one thing well with enterprise-grade reliability.

-The Anker Prime DL7400 Docking Station ($239.99−20%) isn't a KVM in the traditional two-host sense, but it's the right answer to a specific problem: M1 or M2 base MacBooks that physically cannot drive two extended displays via native USB-C output.
+The Anker Prime DL7400 Docking Station ($220-260) isn't a KVM in the traditional two-host sense, but it's the right answer to a specific problem: M1 or M2 base MacBooks that physically cannot drive two extended displays via native USB-C output.
+It's also the fallback for M3 base MacBook owners who want two external displays while keeping the laptop screen open.
 The DL7400 uses DisplayLink technology, which renders the second (and third) displays in software and transports them over USB rather than DisplayPort Alt Mode.
 This bypasses the Apple Silicon native limitation.

 Setup requires installing the DisplayLink driver on macOS (a free download from synaptics.com).
-After that, an M1 or M2 base MacBook drives up to three extended displays through the dock.
+After that, an M1 or M2 base MacBook can drive up to three extended displays through the dock.
 The 140W upstream charging keeps a 16-inch MacBook Pro topped up under heavy load.

 The trade-off you should know before buying: DisplayLink uses CPU rendering rather than direct GPU framebuffer pushing, which means DRM-protected streaming (Netflix, Disney+, Prime Video, Apple TV+) shows black screens on DisplayLink-connected monitors.
 Workarounds: stream on the laptop's built-in display, or for browser streaming disable hardware acceleration.
 Native streaming apps cannot be worked around.

 This is also a single-host dock, not a two-host KVM.
-If you need to share peripherals between a Mac and a PC and one of them is M1/M2 base, the practical setup is: dock the M1/M2 Mac to the DL7400 for dual displays, and use a separate compact KVM (the MINIX K1 or StarTech) for keyboard and mouse sharing.
+If you need to share peripherals between a Mac and a PC and one of them needs DisplayLink, the practical setup is: dock the Mac to the DL7400 for dual displays, and use a separate compact KVM (the MINIX K1 or StarTech) for keyboard and mouse sharing.

 USB-C KVM vs Thunderbolt KVM: Which You Actually Need